-The finance industry, including banks, fund houses, and fintech companies, is deploying AI/ML algorithms to automate time-consuming, routine processes and offer a streamlined and personalized customer experience.
-Here are a few key use cases:
+The finance industry, including banks, fund houses, and fintech companies, is deploying machine learning algorithms to automate time-consuming, routine processes and offer a streamlined and personalized customer experience.

 1. Financial Monitoring

-AI/ML algorithms are used to enhance network security.
+Artificial Intelligence and Machine Learning algorithms are used to enhance network security.
 Data scientists are constantly training systems to detect and flag activities such as money laundering, which can be prevented by financial monitoring.
-AI/ML technologies may power the most advanced cybersecurity networks in the future.
+Technologies based on these algorithms may power the most advanced cybersecurity networks in the future.

 2. Making Investment Predictions

-With major firms investing heavily in AI/ML to develop automated intelligence, there is a huge disruption in the investment banking industry.
+With major firms investing heavily to develop automated intelligence, there is a huge disruption in the investment banking industry.

 3. Process Automation

-Additionally, AI/ML technology can easily access data, interpret behaviors, and identify hidden patterns.
+Additionally, artificial learning and machine learning technology can easily access data, interpret behaviors, and identify hidden patterns.
 This is used for customer support systems that can work similarly to an actual human and solve all customers’ unique queries.

 4. Secure Transactions

 AI/ML solutions are great at detecting transactional fraud by analyzing millions of data points that tend to go unnoticed.
-AI/ML also reduces the number of false rejections and helps improve the accuracy of approvals.
+They also reduce the number of false rejections and helps improve the accuracy of approvals.
 These models are generally based on the client’s behavior and transaction history.

-Besides identifying fraudulent behavior with high accuracy, AI/ML solutions can identify suspicious account behavior and prevent fraud in real-time instead of detecting it later.
+Besides identifying fraudulent behavior with high accuracy, these solutions can identify suspicious account behavior and prevent fraud in real-time instead of detecting it later.

-The most successful application of AI/ML is detecting credit card fraud.
+The most successful application of these algorithms is detecting credit card fraud.
 Banks generally use monitoring systems trained on historical payment data.
 Algorithm training and validation are based on huge credit card transaction datasets and can easily classify events as fraud vs. genuine to prevent fraud in real-time.

 5. Risk Management

-Banks and financial institutions can reduce risk by analyzing massive data sources using AI/ML.
+Banks and financial institutions can manage and reduce fraud risk by analyzing massive data sources using machine learning.
 Unlike traditional methods, which are usually limited to essential information like credit scores, AI/ML can analyze large volumes of personal information, gather insights, and provide actionable intelligence to help financial institutions make decisions.
 An example of this could be AI/ML systems analyzing customers’ data applying for loans and assigning risk scores to them.
-AI/ML algorithms can easily predict the customers at risk of default to help companies offer personalized terms for each customer.
+These algorithms can easily predict the customers at risk of default to help companies offer personalized terms for each customer.

 6. Algorithmic Trading